h8672/TheGameAgain/CodeBook.md

 ## Documentation

 Make document of the milestone, steps for it and search for required methods and theorize the step method in about one line explaining what it is, what it does, what is it expected to do and when or where is it used.
-Think how long it takes to develop and multiply it by 3.
+Think how long it takes to develop and multiply it by 3 and make note.

 Make changelog where you take times how long it took to create functions for the milestone step.